 MD Anderson uses the most advanced radiation treatment methods, including:

-- Focused radiation therapy, which is aimed directly at the tumor and the surrounding area
+- Focused conformal radiation therapy, which is aimed directly at the tumor and the surrounding area.

-Children’s Cancer Hospital is leading into the future of pediatric brain cancer treatment by developing innovative targeted therapies.
-These agents are specially designed to treat each cancer’s specific genetic/molecular profile to help the body fight the disease.
-Many of the doctors who treat brain tumors at Children’s Cancer Hospital are dedicated researchers who have pioneered and actively lead national and international clinical trials with novel targeted agents.
+Targeted therapies are specially designed to treat each cancer’s specific genetic/molecular profile to help the body fight the disease.
+Many of the doctors who treat brain tumors at Children’s Cancer Hospital and the Brain and Spine Center are dedicated researchers who have pioneered and actively lead national and international clinical trials to treat brain tumors, including medulloblastoma, with novel targeted agents.